 This approach allows manufacturers flexibility in label presentation but requires them to ensure that the information is clear and readily accessible to the consumer.
-Additional legibility requirements apply to warning statements.
-These are discussed below.
+Additional legibility requirements apply to warning statements, which are discussed under 'Further legibility requirements for mandatory warning and other statements.'